 Enjoy!
 (Yes, you can have that extra spoonful!)

-- While any milk can be used, whole dairy milk will produce the creamiest results.
+While any milk can be used, whole dairy milk will produce the creamiest results.
 Dairy milk is higher in carbs, so if you still want it very creamy and lower-carb, you can substitute cream for the milk.
 Almond milk also works well, but isn't quite as creamy and takes longer to soften.
+Nutritional are calculated using unsweetened almond milk.